OPENAIRINTERFACE/openair-epc-fed/docker-compose/oai-mme-legacy/README.md

 Note: we are removing the `prod-db-init` container because it is not needed anymore.

-You can keep but it is dead.
+You can keep the container but it is dead.

+To go to the next step, you **SHALL** have the "OK" message in the `prod-db-init` container logs.

 # Deploy the rest of EPC #